JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

   - `git checkout master`
   - `lando start`
   - `lando composer install`
-  - `scripts/fleet db-pull live` - (install all live databases to local)
+  - `lando drush sql-sync @inyo.live @local.inyo` - sync the db from live to local.
-    - if you're encountering timeouts or rsync errors, use `scripts/fleet db-sync live` instead
+  - `lando reset -l inyo.lndo.site` - (updb, cim, cr - should have no updates and nothing to import)
-  - `scripts/fleet reset local -y` - (updb, cim, cr - should have no updates and nothing to import)
+  - `git checkout (new feature)` - The one we want to sync to fleet.
-  - `git checkout (new feature)` - The one we want to sync to fleet
+    - Alternatively, do this on a release branch after you've merged any features to be deployed.
+Sync config for the release and deploy the release branch.
-  - `lando reset -l inyo.lndo.site` - reset inyo for the feature branch where the initial work was done.
+  - `lando reset -l inyo.lndo.site` - reset inyo for the feature or release branch.
   - Verify the feature installs and works as expected on local inyo before syncing config.
 If not, send it back with notes.
   - Does anything need an update hook? i.e. fields deleted, field types changed, db schema changes, new modules enabled?
     - Yes: Write update hooks in `jcc_tc2_all_immutable_config.install` to do that work before config can import.
   - Update jcc_tc2_all_immutable_config feature module to collect all the relevant config from our new feature `admin/config/development/features`.
     - Add any new config that should be added, and don't add any that should be unique to every site.
-    - Do NOT ignore config arbitrarily.
+    - Do NOT omit config arbitrarily.
 Degradation of the system makes it harder and harder to manage over time.
 Every decision should be made in favor of maintaining integrity.
     - the ideal type of config to be left out is one that is always different on every site.
     - Everything else should be Immutable and standard across the "fleet".
     - Omit (not a complete list):